108 Chinese Mythological Gods and Characters to Know About

 - Zhi Nü (织女): See Niu Lang (above).

 - Zhu Yingtai (祝英台): See Liang Shanbo (above).

 As mentioned in the preface, many Chinese mythological gods are actual historical figures that have been deified.
 Generally, they embody widely celebrated classic virtues.

 - Bao Zheng (包拯): Bao Zheng was a Northern Song Dynasty magistrate renowned for his upright character and relentless pursue of justice.
-He is alternative referred to as Bao Qingtian (包青天), “Qingtian” being the Chinese metaphor for justice.
-Some folktales also claim Bao Zheng is the avatar of Wen Chang, and that in his sleep, Bao judges the dead as Yan Luo Wang.
+He is also alternative referred to as Bao Qingtian (包青天), “Qingtian” being the Chinese metaphor for justice.
+Believed to be the avatar of Wen Chang, it is said that in his sleep, Bao judges the dead as Yan Luo Wang.

 - Men Shen (门神): The practice of protecting a household by placing images of Men Shen, or Door Gods, at the main entrance have long existed in China.
 However, in the Tang Dynasty, Emperor Taizong ordered the images to be those of his loyal generals Qin Shubao (秦叔宝) and Yuchi Gong (尉迟恭).
-Depictions of Men Shen used today are still those of Generals Qin and Yuchi.
+This practice endured till today.

 - Zhong Kui (钟馗): In Chinese folklore, Zhong Kui was a brilliant scholar denied his rightful official post because of his savage appearance.
-After committing suicide, Zhong Kui was appointed a vanquisher of evil spirits by the King of Hell.
-In some versions of the story, Zhong Kui’s mythical title was that of the King of Ghosts.
+After committing suicide, Zhong Kui was made a vanquisher of evil spirits by the King of Hell.
+In some versions of the story, the indignant scholar was also given the mythical title of the King of Ghosts.

 I. Hell (地狱)